DocKob/AllMyIT/docs/configfile.md

 This function list all uninitialized disk and ask you if you want to configure it (Letter, Name, Size ...)

-### Remove-Temp

-    "Remove-Temp": {

-    "AddFolder": "None",

-    "Wizard": false

-    }

-Perform a disk cleanup and temp folders cleanup

-Set "AddFolder" to "Lenovo" for add the lenovo specifics folders

 ## Device section

-### Install-Certificate

-    "Install-Certificate": {

-    "Name": "AllMyIT",

-    "Export": true,

-    "Password": "Password",

-    "Wizard": false

-    }

-Create a certificat for password encryption.

-Set the Name and the password.
-If export is true, the certificate is exported to "Install_Path\export"

-### Restart-Service

-    "Restart-Service": {

-    "Name": "NlaSvc",

-    "Wizard": false

-    }

-Set services name for restart (dependancies auto restart)

 ### New-LocalAdmin